Skip to content

 Your customer is meant to pay in June.
 In reality, most pay closer to late June or July.
 Most owners haven't run the analysis on their accounts receivable: the terms say 30 days, the behaviour averages 50 to 60.
 Common, and rarely surfaced until cash gets tight.

 You're paying everyone else before the cash from May actually lands.
-That's where profit and cash come apart.
+That's the point where profit and cash come apart.

 Forecast cash, not just profit